 - The team fills leadership vacancies between meetings of the charge conference upon the recommendation of the committee on nominations and leader development.

-- The team provides for financial support, physical facilities, and the legal obligations of its local congregation.
+- The team coordinates with the pastor, finance committee, and trustees to provide for financial support, physical facilities, and the legal obligations of its local congregation.